RomWebD/Venom/README.md

 # Venom - this is an educadional project
-In project we will use:
+In the project we will use:
 -HTML
 -CSS
 -JavaScript